 Raktha or the colour red is the first colour humans mastered, fabricated, reproduced, and broke into different shades, first in painting and later in dyeing.
 Through the millennia it has been given primacy over all other colours.
 Red's pre-eminence is found in every civilisation – in the bricks and tiles of buildings, fabrics and clothing, jewels and personal accessories.

-The remnants of madder-dyed fabric in Harappa indicates the antiquity of vegetable dyes, colours and mordants (substance used to enhance the dye colour), and India’s mastery over natural dyes.
+The remnants of madder-dyed fabric in Harappa indicates the antiquity of vegetable dyes, colours and mordants (substances used to enhance dyes), and India’s mastery over natural dyes.
 The Coromandel Coast was famous for the red derived from the roots of “manjista” (commonly known as Indian madder, and the red dye derived from this medicinal plant).
 The British documented the famous “Madura Red” from the plant called Chay or “Chaya Ver” in Tamil.
-(Chaya ver is Oldenlandiaumbellata and the bright red is derived from its bark).
+(Chaya ver is Oldenlandia umbellata and the bright red is derived from its bark).

 Below, the very many shades of the colour wheel’s most passionate palette -

-Kempu – the ruby red of uncut gemstones which adorned Tanjore paintings and temple jewellery of dancers
+Kempu (ruby red) – Kempu or the ruby red of the uncut gemstones that adorn Tanjore paintings and South Indian temple jewellery, is a colour that is striking on the kanjivaram.

-Arakku – the colour of lac (which is still used a sealing agent), largely preferred among most communities in Tamilnadu for the Muhurtham sari (worn by the bride on the wedding day while the mangalsutra is tied)
+Arakku – The colour of lac (which is still used a sealing agent), arakku is a favourite among most communities in Tamil Nadu for the Muhurtham sari worn by the bride on the wedding day while the mangalsutra is tied.

-Kumkuma Red – the vermillion colour of the powder used for religious markings, especially on our foreheads, to cover the highest of the chakras – the sixth chakra of the body locatedin the space between our eyebrows that is considered a “third eye”.
+Kumkuma Red – This refers to the vermillion colour of the powder used for religious markings, especially on the forehead to cover the highest of the chakras – the sixth chakra of the body located in the space between our eyebrows that is considered a “third eye”.
 A circular red dot, or ‘tilaka’ of ‘sindura’ of a married woman is a visual social statement.

-Paneer Roja – the baby pink of the scented rose of South India used to make rose water and food flavourings
+Paneer Roja (pink rose) – Paneer roja is the pale pink scented rose of South India used to make rose water and food flavourings.
+The baby pink is a delicate and elegant colour on the kanjivaram.

 In the traditional art forms of India, the artist’s purpose is always to articulate deeper meanings and to draw parallels with the divine.
 In weaving, this symbolism is translated into colours, motifs and patterns, each having rich cultural or social significance.